dotBeginner Hockey Info

 3-1 TEAM CAPTAIN/GENERAL MANAGER RESPONSIBILITIES

-a.
-Communication: the Captain is the main source of League information for most of the players in the PHA, and as such we rely heavily on the Captains for dissemination of this information.
+A. Communication: the Captain is the main source of League information for most of the players in the PHA, and as such we rely heavily on the Captains for dissemination of this information.

 The PHA will relieve some of the burden of the Captain by dealing directly with the players in a number of ways, the most important being the PHA Web site.
-Our Web site at www.playpha.com gives all current and potential PHA participants access to important League information.
-Finally, we have e-mail at pha@playpha.com .
+Our Web site at HYPERLINK "http://www.playpha.com" www.playpha.com gives all current and potential PHA participants access to important League information.
+Finally, we have e-mail at pacifichockey@gmail.com

 It is vital that each player is registered with the PHA using the Individual Player Registration Form.
-The PHA uses this rosters to establish team ability and, ultimately, Conference level.
+The PHA uses these rosters to establish team ability and, ultimately, Conference level.
 The League cannot make a schedule without the Conferences being complete.
 No player may participate in any PHA event without completing, signing and returning the Individual Player Registration Form.

-b.
-Rule Knowledge: It is very important that the Captains have a complete understanding of the Rules to avoid gameday problems.
+B. Rule Knowledge: It is very important that the Captains have a complete understanding of the Rules to avoid gameday problems.
 As an example, this guide points out several ways teams may avoid problems with equipment (bring a “team bag” with extras) and with jerseys and socks (purchase a few extras).
 Additionally, the captains may be very helpful in allowing us to accurately tabulate league statistics by keeping all players in their own numbered jerseys throughout the season.
 A good working knowledge of this Policy Guide will be very helpful to both the team and the league.
 The complete USA Hockey Official Playing Rules are linked to the PHA Web site; in the left column, go down to the Hockey Links section and click on USA Hockey Rules.

-c.
-Dates & Deadlines: One of the most important items on a Captains/General Managers agenda should be League deadlines for such things as the team payment and the like.
+C. Dates & Deadlines: One of the most important items on a Captains/General Managers agenda should be League deadlines for such things as the team payment and the like.
 We do not make arbitrary dates; deadlines are established in order that we may conduct our business in an orderly and efficient manner.
 Team Payment due dates are noted on the Season Details and Season Highlights section of the PHA website prior to each season.

-d.
-Rosters and Payments: Yet another crucial task faced by the team officials is collecting payment and the Individual Player Registration Form from each player.
+D. Rosters and Payments: Yet another crucial task faced by the team officials is collecting payment and the Individual Player Registration Form from each player.
 While it is the ultimate responsibility of the teams and team officials to get qualified players and remit payments on time in order to guarantee a place in the League for the season, the PHA will help fill an incomplete roster on a case-by-case basis when requested to do so.
 Note, however, that the PHA will only endeavor to help teams that tell us they are in need of a player or two to complete their roster.
 In this way, we can work on your situation as we are getting inquiries from individual players wishing to play in the League.

-e.
-Sponsors: The PHA encourages each team to attempt to secure a team sponsor, even if the sponsorship is for only a partial team cost or team jerseys.
+E. Sponsors: The PHA encourages each team to attempt to secure a team sponsor, even if the sponsorship is for only a partial team cost or team jerseys.
 The PHA will work with sponsors to incorporate the name in the standings and on the web site.

-f.
-Input and Enjoyment: The PHA understands the responsibility each team official shoulders and we will try to help make the job of a captain or general manager as enjoyable as possible.
+F. Input and Enjoyment: The PHA understands the responsibility each team official shoulders and we will try to help make the job of a captain or general manager as enjoyable as possible.
 We encourage input from the captains regarding all facets of the League operation and we want the captains to have a voice in the alignment of the conferences.
 We have completely upgraded the operation of the League based on the suggestions and wishes of the team captains.
 We believe these changes will help make the job of being a team captain more enjoyable.

-a.
-Deportment: Needless to say, the PHA expects each player to conduct themselves in an adult-like manner at every rink and at every PHA sponsored event.
+A. Deportment: Needless to say, the PHA expects each player to conduct themselves in an adult-like manner at every rink and at every PHA sponsored event.
 The rinks with which we do business demand proper behavior at all times, and anyone unable to control their deportment will not be allowed further access to the PHA or the rinks.
 This includes all behavior, both on and off the ice, from the minute you enter the rink to the time you leave.
 This also includes the parking lot in and around the rink.
 It should be noted that all rules governing the game of hockey also apply to any off-ice actions.
 Any players being found to have violated these rules off the ice, such as, but not limited to, fighting in the parking lot, will be issued a match penalty under the USA rule 601.7(c): Behaving in any manner which is critically detrimental to the conducting of the game of hockey.
 All Match Penalties given out under this rule will carry a minimum 1 year suspension.
 In addition, all Match Penalties are reported to all Leagues using the IHONC referee association, with the agreement that all Leagues will honor such suspensions.

 3-3 REFUNDS

-a.
-General Statement: As previously noted in Section 3-1(c), we establish payment deadlines so that we may contract for the best ice available and ensure that we have enough ice times to cover all the teams properly.
+A. General Statement: As previously noted in Section 3-1(c), we establish payment deadlines so that we may contract for the best ice available and ensure that we have enough ice times to cover all the teams properly.
 Individuals who make deposits or full payments expect ice on which to play their games, and we contract for such ice based upon the number of teams and players participating.
 While the PHA understands circumstances arise that puts the player in a position to ask for a refund, the player must understand the PHA has taken actions with that player in mind that cannot suddenly be reversed.
 Of course, this is magnified when referring to a team.

-b.
-Obligation: The PHA is under no obligation to refund either the deposit or full payment of an individual or team.
+B. Obligation: The PHA is under no obligation to refund either the deposit or full payment of an individual or team.
 The PHA will endeavor, in good faith, to fill the vacated position resulting from the individual or team dropping out.
 We cannot, however, promise that we will be able to fill the vacancy.

-c.
-Filling Vacancies: If the PHA is able to fill the vacancy, the refund due will be pro-rated based upon the number of games the NEW player will play, not on the number of games the player leaving has missed.
+C. Filling Vacancies: If the PHA is able to fill the vacancy, the refund due will be pro-rated based upon the number of games the NEW player will play, not on the number of games the player leaving has missed.
 If the PHA is unable to find a replacement, no refund will be due.

 Email pha@playpha.com

-Phone 800-PLAY-PHA
+Phone 408-515-0743